Welcome to our guide to Feng Shui kitchen colors and tips, including the best paint shades to pick based on room position.

+In design, the concept is properly placing the items and colors in your home to bring you good fortune.
 This relates to where items go, the colors you use, and the direction they face in your home.
-The right placement is meant to have positive effects while poor placement can lead to poor fortune.
+The right placement is meant to have positive effects, while poor placement can lead to poor fortune.

 If you want to incorporate feng shui into your own home, it’s often easier to break things down room by room.
-Here, we’ll take a look at the colors you should use in your kitchen.
+Here, we’ll look at the colors you should use in your kitchen.

 Choosing Feng Shui Colors For Your Kitchen

 For neutral colors, you’ll mostly want to lean on whites and soft grays.
-The use of black is also beneficial but it doesn’t fit just anywhere in accordance with the rules of feng shui.
+The use of black is also beneficial, but it doesn’t fit just anywhere in accordance with the rules of feng shui.
 Black actually falls under the category of a water color while white is associated with the element of metal.

 Later, we’ll take a deeper look into which colors are best suited to certain areas of your kitchen and what those areas and decisions mean in relation to the benefits of feng shui.

-For one, think about the bagua of your home.
+In addition, think about the bagua of your home.
 This refers to the energy map of your space.
 This includes the following;

 ● Fame and reputation